Request a Review

 Why the Choice of AI Translation Tool Matters for Japanese

 Japanese localization is not the same as translating into Spanish, French, or German.
-Japanese has a fundamentally different grammatical structure, a writing system that mixes three scripts (hiragana, katakana, and kanji), strict rules around formality and register, and an enormous amount of context-dependence.
+The grammatical structure is fundamentally different, the writing system mixes three scripts (hiragana, katakana, and kanji), formality rules are strict, and context-dependence is enormous.
 A sentence that sounds confident in English can sound aggressive in Japanese.
 A direct CTA that works in the US can feel rude to a Japanese enterprise buyer.

-This means that which AI translation tool you use for Japanese localization has a direct impact on your conversion rate, user trust, and brand perception in Japan.
-It is not simply a matter of speed or cost — it is a commercial decision.
+So which AI translation tool you use for Japanese localization has a direct impact on your conversion rate, user trust, and brand perception in Japan.
+It is not simply a matter of speed or cost.
+It is a commercial decision.

-Over the past 15+ years of working as a Japanese localization QA specialist for SaaS, FinTech, and AI companies, I have reviewed thousands of pages of AI-translated Japanese.
-Here is what I have actually found when comparing the three most widely used tools: DeepL, ChatGPT, and Google Translate.
+Over 15 years of QA work for SaaS, FinTech, and AI companies, I have reviewed thousands of pages of AI-translated Japanese.
+Here is what I actually find when comparing the three most widely used tools: DeepL, ChatGPT, and Google Translate.

 The right question is not "which AI tool is the most accurate?"
 It is "which AI tool produces Japanese that a native Japanese enterprise buyer would actually trust?"